pkp/omp-user-guide/en/chapter5/production.md

 **Publication Formats**: The final production files are listed here.

+Use the *Add Publication Format* link to create a new format.

 Once the publication formats are all in place, create a new catalog entry (see Catalog Entry above for details) to have the submission appear on the website.